 |Invitation* & joint form of address||Lord and Lady Tilney|

 |Place card||The Viscount/Viscountess Tilney|

 |Legal document||The Right Honourable Frederic Viscount Tilney, The Right Honourable Charlotte Viscountess Tilney|

 *Note that, traditionally, invitations to a married couple, when sent to their home address, are addressed to the wife alone, with both names being inscribed on the invitation card.
 It has become increasingly acceptable, however, to address the envelope with both names.

 Although the bearer of the title viscount by courtesy enjoys none of the privileges of a peer, he is addressed as such with the following exceptions:

-- a viscount by courtesy is never accorded the formal style of 'The Right Honourable' unless he also happens to be a privy counsellor
+- a viscount by courtesy is never accorded the formal style of 'The Right Hon' unless he also happens to be a privy counsellor

 - a viscount by courtesy is not addressed as 'The' in correspondence.
 This is restricted to actual peers.

 The wife of a viscount by courtesy takes the title of Lady but, like her husband, there are some distinctions in how she should be addressed: